jeffnhorner/personalSite-rebuildWithReact/README.md

 This is a personal project where I'm rebuilding my existing live site [jeffnhorner.com](https://www.jeffnhorner.com) that is running on html, css, bootstrap, and jQuery to a React app.

 I've kept some of the create-react-app documentation below that explains the steps to to take if you clone the repo and want to run this app locally.
 It's a work in progress.
-There is a lot of work to do:
+There is a lot of work to do.
+Here are a few I'm currently working on:

 - Organizing the css files into individual css files that are tied to individual components.
 Outside of individual style sheets, there will also be a global style sheet that renders with the most parent component.
 - Organizing the navigation with reach-router to be more best practice that I'm currently using it